tidyverse/dplyr/tests/testthat/_snaps/slice.md

       Error in `slice()`:
       !
 Problem while computing indices.
       Caused by error:
       !
-Indices must be all positive or all negative. i Got 2 positives, 1 negatives.
+Must subset elements with a valid subscript vector. x Negative and positive locations can't be mixed. i Subscript `c(2:3, -1)` has 2 positive values at locations 1 and 2.
     Code
       (expect_error(slice_head(data.frame(), n = 1, prop = 1)))
     Output